Women in Science

 Anna thinks that the ‘carrot’ approach of linking funding to best practice has been instrumental in effecting change.

 Jennifer used to work in a lab but is now an Athena SWAN advisor and facilitator.
 She said that she is still using many of the skills that she learnt in the lab, including data analysis, communications and writing.
 She described some of the changes that are taking place in the Medical Sciences Division.

 Jennifer explains that Athena SWAN has encouraged departments to introduce Personal Development Review for all staff.
 Part of Jennifer’s role is also to organise a new divisional wide mentoring scheme.

 Other initiatives are taking place to help redress unequal opportunities in the University.
 This includes efforts to increase the number of nursery places available.
-At the moment The University has the highest level of childcare provision in the HE sector, higher than any other Russell Group University, but there is still a great shortage of places and a long waiting list.
+At the moment The University has the highest level of childcare provision in the HE sector, but there is still a great shortage of places and a long waiting list.
 A number of possibilities for the development of further provision for child care are currently being explored.